ChaoticTrials/chaotictrials.github.io/docs/wiki/mods/skyblock-builder/user/user.md

 :::

 ## Teleporting Back to Home Island
 If the home command is enabled in the config, you can teleport back to your team's island using `/skyblock home`.
+This command may have a cooldown, depending on the settings.

 ## Teleporting to Spawn Island
 If teleporting to spawn is enabled in the config, you can teleport to the spawn island with `/skyblock spawn`.
+This command may have a cooldown, depending on the settings.